stmassey84/engineering-doctrine/README.md

 npm run deploy

 ## TODO:
-1. Add Jest and test cases, wire to GH Actions
+1. Add Jest test cases, wire to GH Actions
-2. Optimize build for more tree shaking & smaller dist file ~~3.
-Adjust the side navbar to have overflow properties for height constrained devices~~
+2. Optimize build for more tree shaking & smaller dist file
+3. ~~Adjust the side navbar to have overflow properties for height constrained devices~~